Jordan-Prescott/odins_spear/docs/docs/features/scripter/aa-cc-hg-audit.md

 ### Return

-* JSON: A JSON formatted report of service packs assigned in the group.
+* dict: A dictionary containting service packs assigned in the group.

 ### How To Use: